DavidGGonzalez/TeamBlue_FinalProject/README.md

 * Question/Questions we hope to answer with this data:

   * Can a machine learning model help in predicting and/or improving the speed dating process?
-  * Output is Match or No Match based on input data from speed dating experiement.
+  * Output is Match or No Match based on input data from speed dating experiment.

 ### Team Roles
 - Gajardoni, Ana: Circle Role: Created mockup Database including the ERD and explanation of how it is integrated into database.